MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-creators.md

 ## What is Service Configuration?

-You may be familiar with some of the Xbox Live features such as [Leaderboards](../features/player-data/stats-leaderboards/live-stats-leaderboards-nav.md) and [Connected Storage](../features/cloud-storage/connected-storage/live-connected-storage-technical-overview.md).
+You may be familiar with some of the Xbox Live features such as [Stats & Leaderboards](../../features/player-data/stats-leaderboards/live-stats-leaderboards-nav.md) and [Connected Storage](../../features/cloud-storage/connected-storage/live-connected-storage-nav.md).

 In case you are not, we'll briefly explain Leaderboards as an example.
 Leaderboards allow players to see a value representing an accomplishment, in comparison to other players.